Edouardbozon/chewbacca/README.md

 # Chewbacca

-Example app written using Go and React that follows the Standard Package Layout application design.
+Example app written using Go and React that follows the Standard Package Layout.

 - The domain is isolated in the root `app` package and does not depend on any other package.
 - Sub-packages such as `http` are adapters between domain and our implementation.